-- Vail Mountain ("Vail Mountain") the most visited ski resort in the United States for the 2010/2011 ski season and the single largest ski mountain in the United States.
-Vail Mountain offers some of the most expansive and varied terrain in North America with approximately 5,300 skiable acres including seven world renowned back bowls and the resort's rustic Blue Sky Basin. - Breckenridge Ski Resort ("Breckenridge") the second most visited ski resort in the United States for the 2010/2011 ski season and host of the highest chairlift in North America, the Imperial Express SuperChair, reaching 12,840 feet and offering above tree line expert terrain.
-Breckenridge is well known for its historic town, vibrant nightlife and progressive and award-winning pipes and parks. - Keystone Resort ("Keystone") the fourth most visited ski resort in the United States for the 2010/2011 ski season and home to the highly renowned A51 Terrain Park as well as the largest area of night skiing in Colorado.
+- Breckenridge Ski Resort ("Breckenridge") the single most visited ski resort in the United States for the 2011/2012 ski season and host of the highest chairlift in North America, the Imperial Express SuperChair, reaching 12,840 feet and offering above tree line expert terrain.
+Breckenridge is well known for its historic town, vibrant nightlife and progressive and award-winning pipes and parks. - Vail Mountain ("Vail Mountain") the second most visited ski resort in the United States for the 2011/2012 ski season and the single largest ski mountain in the United States.
+Vail Mountain offers some of the most expansive and varied terrain in North America with approximately 5,300 skiable acres including seven world renowned back bowls and the resort's rustic Blue Sky Basin. - Keystone Resort ("Keystone") the third most visited ski resort in the United States for the 2011/2012 ski season and home to the highly renowned A51 Terrain Park as well as the largest area of night skiing in Colorado.
 Keystone also offers guests a unique skiing opportunity through guided snow cat ski tours accessing five bowls.
-Keystone is a premier destination for families with its "Kidtopia" program focused on providing activities for kids on and off the slopes. - Heavenly Mountain Resort ("Heavenly") the seventh most visited ski resort in the United States for the 2010/2011 ski season and the second largest ski resort in the United States with over 4,800 skiable acres.
+Keystone is a premier destination for families with its "Kidtopia" program focused on providing activities for kids on and off the slopes. - Beaver Creek Resort ("Beaver Creek") the fourth most visited ski resort in the United States for the 2011/2012 ski season.
+Beaver Creek is a European -style resort with multiple villages and also includes a world renowned children's ski school program focused on providing a first-class experience with unique amenities such as a dedicated children's gondola.
+Beaver Creek also annually hosts the only North American men's World Cup downhill races. - Heavenly Mountain Resort ("Heavenly") the tenth most visited ski resort in the United States for the 2011/2012 ski season and the second largest ski resort in the United States with over 4,800 skiable acres.
 Heavenly, located near the South Shore of Lake Tahoe, straddles the border of California and Nevada and offers unique and spectacular views of Lake Tahoe.
-Heavenly boasts the largest snowmaking capacity in the Lake Tahoe region and offers great nightlife including its proximity to several casinos. - Beaver Creek Resort ("Beaver Creek") the eighth most visited ski resort in the United States for the 2010/2011 ski season.
-Beaver Creek is a European -style resort with multiple villages and also includes a world renowned children's ski school program focused on providing a first-class experience with unique amenities such as a dedicated children's gondola.
-Beaver Creek also annually hosts the only North American men's World Cup downhill races. - Northstar-at-Tahoe Resort ("Northstar-at-Tahoe") the eleventh most visited ski resort in the United States for the 2010/2011 ski season and offers over 3,000 skiable acres.
-We acquired the equity interest of the companies that operate Northstar-at-Tahoe in October 2010.
-Northstar-at-Tahoe, located near the North Shore of Lake Tahoe, is host to a new base area village featuring unique shops and restaurants, a conference center, a 9,000 square-foot skating rink and on-site lodging.
+Heavenly boasts the largest snowmaking capacity in the Lake Tahoe region and offers great nightlife including its proximity to several casinos. - Northstar Resort ("Northstar") the sixteenth most visited ski resort in the United States for the 2011/2012 ski season and offers over 3,000 skiable acres.
+Northstar, located near the North Shore of Lake Tahoe, is host to a modern base area village featuring unique shops and restaurants, a conference center, a 9,000 square-foot skating rink and on-site lodging. - Kirkwood Mountain Resort ("Kirkwood") Kirkwood (acquired in April 2012) is located southwest of South Lake Tahoe and offers a unique location atop the Sierra Crest with elevations ranging 7,800 to 9,800 feet.
+Kirkwood is recognized by skiers and snowboarders as offering some of the best high alpine advanced terrain in North America with 2,000 feet of vertical drop and over 2,300 acres of terrain.

-Vail Mountain, Beaver Creek, Breckenridge and Keystone, all located in the Colorado Rocky Mountains, and Heavenly and Northstar-at-Tahoe, located in the Lake Tahoe region of California/Nevada, are year-round mountain resorts.
+Vail Mountain, Beaver Creek, Breckenridge and Keystone, all located in the Colorado Rocky Mountains, and Heavenly, Northstar and Kirkwood, located in the Lake Tahoe region of California/Nevada, are year-round mountain resorts.
 Each offers a full complement of recreational activities, including skiing, snowboarding, snowshoeing, snowtubing, sightseeing, mountain biking, guided hiking, children's activities and other recreational activities.